-- d. prohibit any cargo sponsored by any department or agency of the United States from being shipped on vessels owned or controlled by persons who own or control vessels engaged in the trade between Cube and the Soviet bloc. - At the termination of the W. S. Chicke of Michellan Conference in El Salvador on January 28-30 Assistant Secretary Mertin will visit the Presidents of Chile, Mexico and Brazil to convey to them the importance President Kennedy attaches to maintaining hemispheric solidarity by supporting the following resolutions: - An OAS resolution condemning Cuba for its actions which continue to endanger the peace, deploring refusal to allow inspection, condemning the presence of Soviet troops, recommending continued surveillance and continued vigilance against subversive activities, and terminating the invocation of the Rio Treaty on the missile crisis, together with - b.
-An OAS resolution which would recommend

-1) extension of arms embargo to all items

-of trade except food and medicine (fall back

-position: extension of arms embargo to all
+At the terrination of the V. S. Chiefe of Mesica Conference in El Salvador en Jenuery 28-30 Assistant Secretary Mertin will visit the Presidents of Chile, Mexico and Brazil to convey to them the importance President Kennedy attaches to maintaining hemispheric solidarity by supporting the following resolutions:

+- c.
+An OAS resolution condemning Cube for its actions which continue to endanger the peace, deploring refusal to allow inspection, condemning the presence of Soviet troops, recommending continued surveillance and continued vigilance against subversive activities, and terminating the invocation of the Rio Treaty on the missile crisis, together with - An OAS resolution which would recommend axtension of arms embargo to all items of trade except food and medicine (fall back position: extension of arms embargo to all strategies items); probletions of arms embargo to all ships from transporting embargood items and deny use of ports to ships in Bloc-Cuba trade; denial of Soviet over-flights and transit rights for flights to Cube; and a call on other states to take similar action. - 5.
+After obtaining the maximum possible support of the key countries of Maxico, Chile and Brezil, the other QAS members will be approached in Washington and in their respective capitals, simultaneously.
-otratogic items); 2) prohibition of All

-ships from transporting embargood items and

-deny use of ports to ships in Bloc-Cuba

-transit rights for flights to Cuba; and

-4) a call on other states to take similar

-action.

-- 5. After obtaining the maximum possible support of the key countries of Maxico, Chile and Brezil, the other CAS members will be approached in Washington

-and in their respective capitals, simultaneously.
 It should be possible for this consultation and OAS action on the resolutions to be completed within ten days.
 Prior to formal COAS approval of the resolutions, we will inform our NATO allies of the impending OAS action.

-- 6. At the first NATO meeting after formal OAS action on the resolutions, we will request that NATO include Cubs on the list of countries to which shipment of COCOM list (strategic) items is probibited. - 7.
-After NATO decision on our COCOM request, we will seek to get agreement from Free World industrial nations to prevent shipping of critical spare parts and equipment to Cuba, not on the COCOM list. - 8.
-In addition to four point shipping resolutions, and action under Section 107 of the Foreign Assistance Act, continue to press Free World nations to keep their shipping out of Bloc-Cuba trade. - In addition to current covert programs such as intelligence collection, radio broadcasts, recruitment of Cuban officials as agents, support of the Cuban Revolutionary Council (CRC) activities, and infiltration of propaganda materials, the following are recommended for approval and immediate initiation: - Intensify to maximum degree possible intelligence and counterintelligence coverage of Cuba; - b.
-Support the efforts of certain Cuban exiles, who are associated with the original aims of the 26 July Movement and who believe that the Castro regime can be everthrown from within in order that they may: 1) cause a split in the leadership of the regime at the national or provincial levels; and, 2) create a political base of popular opposition to the regime; and, 3) secure intelligence;
+- 6. At the first NATO meeting after formal QAS action on the resolutions, we will request that NATO include Cubz on the list of countries to which shipment of QOCOM list (strategic) items is prohibited. - 7.
+After MATO decision on our COCOM request, we will seek to get agreement from Free World industrial mations to provent shipping of critical spare parts and equipment to Quba, not on the COCOM list. - 8.
+In addition to four point shipping resolutions, and action under Section 107 of the Foreign Assistance Act, continue to press Free World netions to keep their shipping out of Bloc-Cube trade. - In addition to current covert programs such as intelligence collection, radio broadcasts, recruitment of Cuban officials as agents, support of the Cuban Revolutionary Council (CRC) activities, and infiltration of propaganda materials, the following are recommended for approval and immediate initiation: - Intensify to maximum degree possible intelligence and counterintelligence coverage of Guba; - b.
+Support the efforts of certain Cuban exiles, who are associated with the original aims of the 26 July Movement and who believe that the Castro regime can be overthrown from within in order that they may: 1) cause op secret